jakud1337/eac-small-reverse/eac.md

 Each encrypted string has a hardcoded seed loaded into a register, followed by a byte-by-byte XOR loop, then typically a string comparison.
 The decrypted content is zeroed after use.

+### String Decryption Limitations (Runtime Dump)

+Automated string decryption was attempted via IDA bridge using brute-force PRNG matching across `.rdata`, `.data`, and `seg004` sections with all three algorithm variants (XorShift, XorShift+NOT, LCG) and multiple ROL/ROR parameters. **Zero strings were recovered** from the dump.

+This is expected behavior: EAC zeroes encrypted string buffers immediately after decryption and comparison at runtime.
+In a runtime memory dump, the decrypted strings have already been consumed and wiped.
+Successful string recovery requires either:

+1. **Live interception**: Hooking the decrypt function during execution and capturing output before zeroing
+2. **Static binary analysis**: Working with the on-disk `.sys` file before runtime unpacking
+3. **Memory breakpoint approach**: Setting write breakpoints on encrypted buffers during driver load

 ### Pool Tag Table

 The pool tag randomization table is visible at `0xFFFFF8030E0F84A0` containing 46 concatenated 4-byte tags: